LeibyteDev/tournament-scoring/README.md

 # Tournament Scoring Program

-This program is a tournament scoring program which was created for a programming assignment.<br>
+This program is a simple tournament scoring program which was created for a programming assignment.<br>
 It was written in Python and it uses a Tkinter graphical user interface.

-This program was modified from the original assignment submission, specifically removing personal information contained within the program and its code.
+I am releasing this program publicly, open source, to allow anyone who may very well need to do the same thing as me for an assignment to reference from and use some of the code. <i>I would not recommend straight up copy-and-pasting the program's code into your own program if you are doing an assignment as you may be flagged for plagarism... learning from experience.</i>

+## Future program updates
+This program will not recieve any additonal updates from its release, as I have no intentions to develop this program further.

-## Licensing
+## Program licensing
 This program is licensed under the [MIT license](LICENSE).

 <br>